christianrauch/msp/README.md

 ```
 bool request(msp::Request &request)
 ```
-This method returns after the forst try to read and encode any MSP message.
+This method returns after the first try to read and encode any MSP message.
 Therefore, there exist alternative implementations of this communication pattern, for example to block until a valid package with correct id has been received:
 ```
 bool request_block(msp::Request &request)
 ```